Skip to content

 Operator version VERSION in Makefile Operator image tag.
 Single source of truth.

-Chart version version in charts/superset-operator/Chart.yaml Helm chart version.
-Can diverge for chart-only fixes.
+Chart version version in charts/superset-operator/Chart.yaml Helm chart package version.

 While the project is pre-1.0, all versions use 0.x.y to signal instability per semver.